State of Washington Classified Job Specification

-Knowledge of: Department and partner programs & services; interviewing techniques & principles; agency policy & procedures; labor market trends, to include social & economic conditions; computer applications; legal & administrative basis for Departmental programs & services; basic supervisory theories and practices; basics of State Merit System Rules and Departmental directives; interest and skill test theory; and factors that commonly influence or motivate human behavior.
+Knowledge of: WorkSource programs and services; interviewing techniques and principles; agency policies and procedures; labor market trends, to include social and economic conditions; computer applications; legal and administrative basis for Departmental programs and services interest and skill test theory; and factors that commonly influence or motivate human behavior.

-Ability to: Communicate effectively, orally and in writing, in both group and individual settings; conduct effective meetings & interviews; work in a team based environment; within a team, implement quality process initiatives by utilizing tools to ensure customer satisfaction; establish and maintain effective interpersonal relationships with customers, peers, management, partners, community based organizations, private employers, and other state & public agencies; perform skilled computer & internet operations; work with diverse populations; comprehend and interpret program provisions, regulations, and administrative policies and procedures; administer skill & interest tests; facilitate workshops; coach & mentor staff; effectively interpret test results; coordinate or direct the work of others; effectively negotiate; exercise judgment in evaluating situations and making decisions; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit & engage customers into a system that provides a multitude of services to meet their needs.
+Ability to: communicate effectively, orally and in writing, in both group and individual settings; conduct effective meetings and interviews; work in a team based environment; within a team, implement quality process initiatives by utilizing tools to ensure customer satisfaction; establish and maintain effective interpersonal relationships with customers, peers, management, partners, community based organizations, private employers, and other state and public agencies; perform skilled computer and internet operations; work with diverse populations; comprehend and interpret program provisions, regulations, and administrative policies and procedures; administer skill and interest tests; facilitate workshops; coach and mentor staff; effectively interpret test results; coordinate or direct the work of others; effectively negotiate; exercise judgment in evaluating situations and making decisions; work in a fast paced environment demonstrating flexibility and ability to adapt to change; and recruit and engage customers into a system that provides a multitude of services to meet their needs.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-One year as a WorkSource Specialist 3 or equivalent class within the Employment Security Department, or in another state’s Employment Security agency
+One year of experience as a WorkSource Specialist 3, or in an equivalent class with another state’s Employment Security agency.

 A Master's degree will substitute for one year of the required professional experience.